chloe0x0/RK45/README.md

 ### Note on accuracy

 At the moment it uses a fixed time step (a more efficient integrator would use an adaptive time step).
-As such, this is likely not quite as performant or accurate as scipy.solve_ivp and equivalent.
+As such, this is likely not quite as performant or accurate as scipy.integrate.solve_ivp and equivalent.
 It is still RK45 so it isnt a bad integrator.

 ## usage